-The current US political situation is the most disturbing case study of the process of concentrating evil that I have witnessed.
+The current US political situation is the most disturbing case study of the process of rapid concentration of evil that I have witnessed.

-Alternatives are being brought in to join the few who remain.
-The ranks are filling with those who are weak or willing to comply with unethical requests, or who are too thrilled to turn down opportunities that their inadequate skillsets would never ordinarily afford them.
+The ranks are filling with people who are willing to comply with poor ethics, or who are incompetent but thrilled to take up opportunities that their inadequate skill sets would never ordinarily afford them.

-But the most significant problem is that good people are becoming very thin on the ground.
-Their critical mass is dangerously dwindling.
-This means the scale could tip any day, if it hasn’t already.
+The critical mass of good people is dangerously dwindling.
+The scale could tip any day, if it hasn’t already.

 It’s often said that all that’s required for evil to prevail is for good men to do nothing.
 But in truth, evil, eventually, will prevail unless enough good people do the right thing.

 2 thoughts on “Evil will always concentrate, unless…”